Top Business Automation Use Cases for Norg MCP API + OpenClaw: Messaging, Booking, and Lead Follow-Up product guide

 Key Norg tools invoked: norg_create_approval_request, norg_send_message, norg_update_crm_record

-The following matrix helps practitioners sequence their automation investments by balancing implementation complexity against business impact:
+The following matrix helps practitioners sequence their automation investments by balancing implementation complexity against business impact.
+Start where the ROI is fastest.
+Build from there.

 | Use Case | Implementation Complexity | Time-to-ROI | Primary Norg Tools | Risk Level |